 Immaculata University reserves the right to assign outstanding account balances to collection agencies.
 Once an account is assigned to a collection agency, all communication by the student must be made through the collection agency.
 Accounts are reported to credit bureaus.
-Students are responsible for paying the collection agency fee, which may be based on a percentage at a maximum of 40% of the debt, together with all costs and expenses, including reasonable attorney's fees, necessary for the collection of a delinquent account.
+Students are responsible to reimburse Immaculata for fees of any collection agency, which may be based on a percentage of the debt up to a maximum of 40% of the debt, and all costs and expenses, including reasonable attorney's fees, incurred in the collection efforts.
 All payments must be made directly to the collection agency; Immaculata cannot accept direct payments once an account is placed with a collection agency.
 The account is considered paid in full when the total debt is paid.